 There isn’t one.
 If pushed I would go for an organised killing.
 We have a sighting of a brown car at the school the day before.
 We have the sighting of a brown car turning into the drive.
 That driver has never come forward nor has anyone identified him.

-I cannot find the office building that gave us the report of this woman sitting in the Austin Metro.
-Having looked at the reconstruction above it appeared to have been after the bridge over the river as you drive into Eversley.
-Looking there you now find recent houses.
-This would fit as the village does seem to have changed quite a bit.
-The victims home, Riversdale House, was a post office before she lived there.
-It was torn down in the mid 1990s.
+I could not find the office building that gave us the report of this woman sitting in the Austin Metro.
+A reader called Tom was kind enough to point it out.
+It sits just after the bridge over the river, it is opposite a pub.
+For clarity I would like to point out that the victim’s home, Riversdale House, was a post office before she lived there.
+It was torn down in the mid 1990s in case you go looking.

 My point is the person in the car park would have had a view of the road as the victim drove the kids to school and returned.
 She was not watched all the time, the staff just kept looking to see if she was still there.
 She could have seen Ms Palmer-Radford return, gone and made a call then sat watching in case she went out again.
 Then the brown car rolls up and does the deed.
 It pulls out of Riversdale House, drives past the parked Austin Metro and the woman drives off in her car.
 The staff report she was out of their car park by about mid morning.
 The cops believe that Ms Palmer-Radford was killed in the morning.